AnantharamanLab/ViWrap/README.md

 * Provide flowchart.
 * Provide "scf2lytic_or_lyso.summary.txt" for the VIBRANT result, "vRhyme_best_bin_lytic_and_lysogenic_info.txt" and
   "vRhyme_best_bin_scaffold_complete_info.txt" for vRhyme generated vRhyme_best_bins.
 Then, based on the formulas of "Lytic and lysogenic viruses/scaffolds" (See "Notes - Lytic and lysogenic viruses can bin together" in "Output Explanations"), make modified vRhyme_best_bins (some bins are split into scaffolds).
 The corresponding downstream analysis has also been changed accordingly.
-* Add visualization output directory
+* Add visualization output directory.